World Heritage Photos

 11. Archaeological Site of Mycenae - Archaeological Site of Mycenae: The gold 'Death Mask of Agamemnon', King of Mycenae, is one of the great artifacts from the...

 Archaeological Site of Mycenae: The gold 'Death Mask of Agamemnon', King of Mycenae, is one of the great artifacts from the Greek Bronze Age.
 The original mask is on display in the National Archaeological Museum Athens, a replica is on display at the Archaeological Museum of Ancient Mycenae.
 The museum houses several artifacts that were found during the excavations at the Archaeological Site of Mycenae.
-The poet Homer described the city as: 'Mycenae, rich in gold'.
+The Greek poet Homer described the city as: 'Mycenae, rich in gold'.
+The Mycenae Archaeological Museum is located at the entrance of the archaeological site.

 Mycenae dominated the Peloponnese, a peninsula in southern Greece.
-The citadel of Mycenae was a military stronghold.
+The Citadel of Mycenae was a military stronghold.
 Just like Tiryns, the citadel was surrounded by a cyclopean wall made of huge limestone boulders, the ancient Greeks believed that the wall was made by Cyclops, the cyclopean walls were most characteristic for the Mycenaean architecture.
-Only the upper class inhabited the citadel of Mycenae, the ordinary people lived outside the cyclopean wall.
+Only the upper class inhabited the Citadel of Mycenae, the ordinary people lived outside the cyclopean wall.
+During the Late Bronze Age, Mycenae was one of the major centres of Greek civilisation.